xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractlocationtype/declline.md

+The line number of the declaration within the declaration file.

 ## Signature

 ```typescript
 declline?: number | undefined;
 ```

+## Remarks

+Line number where the declaration appears, separate from the implementation location when they differ.
+This provides precise positioning within the declaration file for accurate source navigation.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>